Codeception/Codeception/docs/01-Introduction.md

 ### Functional Tests

 What if we could check our application without running it on a server?
 In this way we could see detailed exceptions on errors, have tests running faster, and check database for values we expect.
-That's a are what functional tests are for.
+That's what functional tests are for.

 For functional tests you emulate a web request (`$_GET` and `$_POST` variables) and send it into your application which returns HTML response.
 Inside a test you can make assertions about the response, also you can check if the data was succesfully stored into database.